 v) Formaggi - the cheese course

 vi) Il Dolce - never to be missed.
-A day in Italy without a gelato is a day wasted.
+A day in Italy without gelato is a day wasted.

 Then of course there is the Vini - which covers everything from house wines (always a good choice) to more specialized brews.

-Some Of My Favourites
+Some of My Favourites

 Bistecca alla Fiorentina.
 This is a thick cut of steak from the famed white Chiana cattle, renown for the delicate marbling of fat through the meat.
 The meat is brushed with olive oil, lemon juice, parsley, salt and cracked black pepper, then grilled over either a wood fire or charcoals to which vine shoots and branches of herb bushed are added.
-The meat is turned only once, and remains juicy and pink when cut.
+The meat is turned only once and remains juicy and pink when cut.

 Ribollita.
-This famous Tuscan soup is a vegetable and cannellini bean broth thickened by soaking stale bread in it overnight then reheated the next day (hence the name, which means re-heated.)
+This famous Tuscan soup is a vegetable and cannellini bean broth thickened by soaking stale bread in it overnight and then reheated the next day (hence the name, which means re-heated.)
 It is then poured over fresh bread, with olive oil drizzled on top.

 Pappardelle al Cinghiale The best wild boar, or cinghiale, are available in autumn.
 They are cooked to melt-in-the-mouth tenderness in a rich wine sauce and served over pappardelle, a wide, flat pasta typical of Tuscany.

 Fagioli – One of my most memorable meals was in a restaurant just opposite the Casa di Dante.
-We were served a dish of white cannelloni beans, cooked al dente, over which I drizzled olive oil of the most vibrant green hue.
+We were served a dish of white cannellini beans, cooked al dente, over which I drizzled olive oil of the most vibrant green hue.
 A pinch of salt, some cracked black pepper, then all was lightly mashed together – simply delicious.
 The beans can also be served all’uccelleto: stewed with tomato, sage, garlic and olive oil.